iluvjava/Maths/Notebook 2.0 obsidian/STATS 560 Stochastic Processes/Markov Chain Introduction.md

 ---
 ### **Intro**

-We introduce discrete, finite probability markov chain here.
+We introduce discrete, finite probability Markov chain here.
 In Rick book there are more advanced definition for a Markov chan in the abstract probability spaces.
 We skip that one and follow the undergraduate "Essence of Stochastic Processes" for the Markov chain materials here.

-**Definition | Markov Chain**
+**Def | Markov Chain**

 > $X_n$ is a sequence of random variables indexed by $n$, it's a Markov chain when we have:
 >